MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2020-05-04-Aws-docker.md

 ---
 layout: post
 title: Computer Vision!
-subtitle: AWS could be a hassle to deploy, have you tried Docker!
+subtitle: AWS can be a hassle to deploy, have you tried Docker!
 Worked for me like a charm.

 ---